 U.S. House panel hears from Facebook, Google, Twitter on election security

-Top officials from Facebook Inc, Alphabet Inc's Google, and Twitter Inc appeared remotely before U.S. lawmakers on Thursday at a virtual hearing on foreign influence and election security.
+Top officials from Facebook Inc, Alphabet Inc's Google and Twitter Inc were grilled by U.S. lawmakers on Thursday at a virtual hearing on foreign influence and election security, ahead of the Nov.

-The Silicon Valley leaders were testifying at a House of Representatives Intelligence Committee hearing about their actions taken to combat election interference since the 2016 U.S. elections, as the country moves toward the Nov.
 3 presidential contest.
-"As I look across the landscape I cannot say I am confident that the 2020 election will be free of interference by malicious actors, foreign or domestic," said House Intelligence Chairman Adam Schiff at the hearing.

-Ahead of the hearing, witnesses described each company's work to combat disinformation and improve election integrity.
-The written opening statements were from Nathaniel Gleicher, Facebook's head of security policy; Nick Pickles, director of global public policy strategy and development at Twitter, and Richard Salgado, director for law enforcement and information security at Google.
-Twitter's Pickles stressed that the problem went beyond content moderation.
+Leaders from Facebook and Twitter told the House of Representatives Intelligence Committee that they had not seen evidence of coordinated foreign interference in conversations about absentee voting or about recent protests on anti-racism and policing.

+However, Twitter's director of global public policy strategy and development Nick Pickles said the company had seen a shift from platform manipulation to public tweets from state media and government accounts.
+Democratic Representative Jim Himes pressed Facebook's head of security policy Nathaniel Gleicher on what the company was doing to deal with worries that its algorithm promotes polarization and anger.
+Gleicher said Facebook's users did not want to see divisive content and the platform had refocused to emphasize content from friends and family.

+The debate over content moderation has intensified in recent weeks as Twitter and Facebook diverged on how to handle inflammatory posts by President Donald Trump.
+Trump, in turn, has accused social media companies of censorship and called for the government to roll back liability protections for tech platforms.

 - READ MORE ON: